atooma/doc-resonance-sdk/docs/source/activity.rst

 Theoretical Basis
 ---------------------------------------

 Describe here concepts concerned with activity tracking and normalization.
+[Weiss2012]_

+..
+[Weiss2012] Weiss, Gary M., and Jeffrey W. Lockhart.
+"The impact of personalization on smartphone-based activity recognition."
+AAAI Workshop on Activity Context Representation: Techniques and Languages.
+2012.

 Monitoring Events
 ---------------------------------------